 Literacy Research: Theory, Method, and Practice is a blind peer-reviewed annual journal that reports contemporary research and theory in literacy and literacy education.
 The articles in LR:TMP are to promote discussion and constructive critique about key areas of research.
 Articles are to reflect the content of the Literacy Research Association (LRA) Annual Meeting and inform scholarship in the field.
 Presenters at the Annual Meeting of the LRA Conference are invited to submit articles based on their presentations for possible inclusion in LR:TMP.
 Manuscript submissions are due the first Friday in February.
 Selected manuscripts are typically published online by November in the annual volume.

-All manuscripts will be managed electronically through SAGE Track at: https://mc.manuscriptcentral.com/lrtmp.
-All submissions must be made electronically.
-It is important to follow the requirements for formatting and labeling your manuscript and preparing your submission according to specified length, margins, and font size requirements is important and should be followed.
-Manuscripts should be no more than 7500 words including abstract, references, tables, figures, and images using a 12-point Times New Roman font with 1-inch margins.
+All manuscripts will be managed electronically.
+Requirements for formatting and labeling your manuscript and preparing your submission for length, margins, and font size requirements is important and should be followed.
+Manuscripts should be no more than 7500 words including abstract, references, tables and figures using a 12-point Times New Roman font with 1-inch margins.
 All submissions must be made electronically.

 The editors will acknowledge receipt of manuscripts.
 After preliminary editorial review, three reviewers with expertise in the subject area will evaluate each manuscript.
 All manuscripts will receive blind review.
 Authors are cautioned to report their research in ways that will not provide unnecessary clues to their identities.
 References to the author’s work can be inserted upon acceptance.
 Manuscripts will be evaluated and selected for inclusion in LR: TMP based on the following criteria: